saimmalik577/virality_predictor/README.md

 # Social Media Virality Predictor

 This repository contains the code, models, and data pipelines for **predicting the virality of sustainability-related social media content using multimodal deep learning**.
 Developed as the BSc thesis project of *Saim A.D.
-Malik* under the supervision of **Prof. Dr. Omid Fatahi Valilai** at [Constructor University Bremen](https://constructor.university), this work combines **state-of-the-art natural language** and **computer vision models** to forecast **engagement rate** from post content.
+Malik* under the supervision of **Prof. Dr. Omid Fatahi Valilai** at [Constructor University Bremen](https://constructor.university), this work combines **state-of-the-art natural language processing** and **computer vision models** to predict **engagement rate** from post content.

 ---

 ## Project Overview

 With growing concerns over climate change and sustainability, platforms like Instagram have become central to awareness campaigns.
-However, the success of such posts often hinges on subjective content quality.
+However, the success of such posts often depends on subjective content quality.
 This project builds a tool that can **predict engagement rate** (likes/comments relative to followers) based solely on a post's **image and caption**.

 ### Key Components: